sebastianreinig/mp3totext/README.md

 **Credits**

 Coded with Python and ChatGPT.
-U need a API key for ChatGPT to use Whisper.